Khemchand Prakash: Death

-Khemchand Prakash died at an early age of 41 on 10 August 1949 due to Cirrhosis.
+Khemchand Prakash died at an early age of 42 on 10 August 1950 due to liver Cirrhosis.

-Kamal Amrohi wrote the opening lines of 'Khaamosh hai zamaana..' while Naqshab completed the rest.
+Kamal Amrohi, film Mahal's director and story writer, wrote the opening lines of the film song 'Khaamosh hai zamaana..' while Naqshab completed the rest of the song.
 The first tune that composer Khemchand Prakash played on the harmonium was approved by Kamal Amrohi.
-Sadly Khemchand died at the Harikisondas Hospital two months before Mahal released and his creation 'Aayega Aanewala' became a sensation.
-Javed Akhtar quoted Khemchand Prakash's name in his maiden speech in Rajya Sabha on 17 May 2012 by mentioning that Khemchand Prakash's wife had to beg to be able to survive in her last days.
+Sadly Khemchand died at the Harikisondas Hospital two months before film 'Mahal' released and his creation 'Aayega Aanewala' became a sensation.

-His grandsons Riju Bajaj (married to Meghna Malik and Aseem Bajaj (married to Leena Yadav), through his daughter Chandrakala Khemchand Prakash and her husband Ram Gopal Bajaj, have both worked as cinematographers in the Indian film industry.
+Javed Akhtar quoted Khemchand Prakash's name in his maiden speech in Rajya Sabha on 17 May 2012 by mentioning that Khemchand Prakash's second wife Shreedevi had to beg on a railway station to be able to survive in her last days.
+Shreedevi's daughter (Chandrakala Khemchand Prakash) was also a kathak dancer, she graduated from Bharatiya Kala Kendra, Delhi and was married to film and theatre actor director Ram Gopal Bajaj (Padmashree Awardee and former Director of National School Of Drama, Delhi).